Reed Relays and

 Mercury_(element) (Wikipedia)

-Mercury is a chemical element with the symbol Hg and atomic number 80.
-It is also known as quicksilver and was formerly named hydrargyrum (/hˈdrɑːrərəm/ hy-DRAR-jər-əm) from the Greek words hydro (water) and argyros (silver).
+Mercury is a chemical element; it has symbol Hg and atomic number 80.
+It is also known as quicksilver and was formerly named hydrargyrum (/hˈdrɑːrərəm/ hy-DRAR-jər-əm) from the Greek words hydor 'water' and argyros 'silver', from which its chemical symbol is derived.
 A heavy, silvery d-block element, mercury is the only metallic element that is known to be liquid at standard temperature and pressure; the only other element that is liquid under these conditions is the halogen bromine, though metals such as caesium, gallium, and rubidium melt just above room temperature.

 Mercury, 80Hg